BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/socis2017.md

 dedicated to demonstrating state of the art technologies required for space-based gravitational wave detectors.
 These results together have paved the way for [LISA](https://www.elisascience.org) (Laser Interferometer Space Antenna), the planned space-based gravitational wave detector.
-Following the selection of [The Gravitational Universe](http://sci.esa.int/cosmic-vision/58543-the-gravitational-universe/) as the science theme for an L-class mission in the ESA's Cosmic Vision programme, the LISA mission has stood out as the method of choice for addressing this science goal.
-LISA is currently in an ESA Phase 0 study, with overwhelmingly positive feedback to date, so the time is ripe for the development of the tools that we will need to interpret the signals from such a mission.
+Following the selection of [The Gravitational Universe](http://sci.esa.int/cosmic-vision/58543-the-gravitational-universe/) as the science theme for the third L-class mission in the ESA's Cosmic Vision programme, the LISA mission has stood out as the method of choice for addressing this science goal.
+LISA is currently in an ESA Phase 0 study with overwhelmingly positive feedback to date, so the time is ripe for the development of the tools that we will need to interpret the signals from such a mission.

 Up to now, the SpinWeightedSpheroidalHarmonics project has provided a robust set of tools for computing spin-weighted spheroidal harmonics using [Wolfram Mathematica](https://www.wolfram.com/mathematica/).
 This imposes several